PaddlePaddle/docs/docs/install/conda/macos-conda_en.md

+#### 1.2.3 Check the system environment

-1.2.3 Confirm that Python and pip are 64bit, and the processor architecture is x86_64 (or x64, Intel 64, AMD64) architecture.
-Currently PaddlePaddle does not support arm64 architecture.
+Confirm that Python and pip are 64bit, and the processor architecture is x86_64 (or x64, Intel 64, AMD64) architecture.
+Currently PaddlePaddle does not support arm64 architecture, except mac M1 .
 The first line below print "64bit", the second line prints "x86_64 (or x64, AMD64)."

 ```